 Gluten-friendly options are abundant on the SUNY Geneseo campus.
 Our menus consist of a mix of naturally gluten-friendly items and specialty gluten-friendly products, such as breads, bagels, and snacks.
 Our Nutrition & Wellness Coordinator works with the culinary team to identify foods and ingredients that are naturally gluten-friendly, such as quinoa and brown rice, as well as gluten-friendly ingredient alternatives, such gluten-friendly soup bases, tamari, pasta sauces, such as vodka sauce, and other gluten-friendly ingredients.
-In addition, many of the food concepts within our on-campus restaurants are made to order, allowing you to choose the ingredient components within your dish and tailor the dish to your personal preference as well as to your dietary needs.
+In addition, many of the food concepts within our on-campus restaurants allowing you to choose the ingredient components within your dish and tailor the dish to your personal preference as well as to your dietary needs.
 This provides you the greatest possible amount of variety.

 All gluten-friendly menu items are clearly labeled with a "GF" symbol so that you can quickly and easily identify which foods fit your needs.
 The label can be found on the online menus, at the point of sale, and on all pre-packaged grab and go foods.